How VLP Assigns Pro Bono Cases & Supports Volunteers

 Finding the Right Cases for You

-Attorneys on VLP's pro bono panel can view summaries of available cases.
-You can also join an e-mail list and receive periodic updates with descriptions of available cases.
-If you want to try something new, you can sign up to attend a free training at VLP and we can give you a mentor for your case.
+Attorneys on VLP's pro bono panel can join an e-mail list and receive periodic updates with descriptions of available cases.
+Interested in taking a case outside of your normal area of practice?
+You can sign up to attend a free training at VLP, and we can give you a mentor for your case.

 VLP provides primary malpractice insurance coverage for all VLP pro bono cases.

 Getting the File and Referral Memo

 VLP staff meet with clients for an intake before a case is referred.
 During this meeting, we gather documents and assess the case for referral.
 Cases that are appropriate for a volunteer attorney to take are sent out by email to the panel.
 Once you decide to take a case, you will receive a detailed memo and the documents in the file.
 We will also confirm the referral in writing with the client, who will call you to schedule an appointment.

 Meeting the Client

 You may meet with clients at your own office or at VLP.

 To reserve a room at VLP, email Lais Teixeira at firstname.lastname@example.org or call 617-423-0648.
 Please provide the receptionist with your name, the client's name, the room size needed, the date and time of the appointment, the approximate length of time required, and a number at which you can be reached should a problem arise.